COMP SCI 3004NA - Operating Systems

 General Course Information

-Course Code COMP SCI 3004NA Course Operating Systems Coordinating Unit School of Computer Science Term Quadmester 3 Level Undergraduate Location/s Ngee Ann-Adelaide Education Centre Units 3 Available for Study Abroad and Exchange N Course Description OS purposes: resource management and the extended virtual computer; historical development.
+Course Code COMP SCI 3004NA Course Operating Systems Coordinating Unit School of Computer Science Term Quadmester 3 Level Undergraduate Location/s Ngee Ann Academy Units 3 Available for Study Abroad and Exchange N Course Description OS purposes: resource management and the extended virtual computer; historical development.
 Processes: critical sections and mutual exclusion, semaphores, monitors, classical problems, deadlock; process scheduling.
 Input and Output: hardware and software control.

 Memory management: multi-programming; swapping; virtual memory, paging and symbolic segmentation; File System: operations, implementation, performance.
 Operating System Security and Protection mechanisms: